Hurricane Kiko is weakening and expected to bypass Hawaii, forecasters say

 HONOLULU (AP) — The risk of direct impacts from Hurricane Kiko decreased Monday as the tropical cyclone showed signs it would pass to the north of the Hawaiian Islands, forecasters said.

-Kiko weakened to a Category 1 hurricane and was expected to lose intensity throughout the day, according to an early-morning advisory issued by the National Hurricane Center.
+Kiko was a Category 1 hurricane and was expected to lose intensity throughout the day, according to an advisory issued by the National Hurricane Center.

-With maximum sustained winds around 85 mph (140 kph), Kiko was centered roughly 410 miles (660 kilometers) east of Hilo, Hawaii, and about 590 miles (950 kilometers) east of Honolulu.
+With maximum sustained winds around 85 mph (140 kph), Kiko was centered roughly 350 miles (560 kilometers) east-northeast of Hilo, Hawaii, and about 515 miles (830 kilometers) east of Honolulu.

 Kiko could still send large swells to eastern-facing shores in the island chain, with possible life-threatening surf and rip currents, forecasters said.